The Importance of Boat Moorings in Reef Restoration: Safeguarding Coral Reefs with Smart Solutions

 Moorings at the surface of Nusa Penida.

 But the lack of moorings doesn’t only lead to coral casualties; it can also create boat traffic congestion.
+Picture this: multiple boats jostling for space at a single mooring, a situation ripe for potential accidents.

 In Ped, Nusa Penida, there are already some moorings along the shore, but some of the mooring concrete blocks and ropes are too small and too shallow to accommodate larger vessels.
+The moorings need to be properly maintained.
+If not, the rope degrade over time leaving only the concrete blocks which is of no use.

 Understanding the urgency and recognizing the shortage of moorings, we took action.
 In Ped, Nusa Penida area, we strategically installed five moorings in locations where boats can float safely above the reef even during low tide.